The Case for a Zinc Supercycle

 Focus on Low-Cost Producers with Long Reserve Life

-In a supercycle environment, the greatest value accrues to producers positioned in the lowest quartile of the industry cost curve with reserve lives exceeding 15 years.
-These companies generate outsized free cash flow as prices rise above their cost of production, and they can sustain production through cyclical downturns without impairment.
-Red Dog (Teck), Mt Isa (Glencore), and Rampura Agucha (Hindustan Zinc) represent the kind of tier-one assets that offer this combination of low cost and long life.
+The greatest value in a supercycle goes to producers sitting in the lowest quartile of the cost curve with 15+ years of reserves.
+These companies generate outsized free cash flow as prices rise above their cost of production, and they survive downturns without diluting shareholders.
+Red Dog (Teck), Mt Isa (Glencore), and Rampura Agucha (Hindustan Zinc) are that kind of tier-one asset.

-Zinc as a Defensive Play Within the Commodity Supercycle
+Zinc as a Defensive Play Within the Supercycle

 Zinc as Portfolio Diversifier